mcvicz/K-NN_Algorithm_Project/README.rst

 2. Installation (Editable Mode)
 -------------------------------

 This will install the project and all required dependencies (numpy, pandas, etc.) in your environment.
+Enable venv first.

 .. code-block:: bash
+    source venv/bin/activate
     pip install -e .

 3. Running tests